robfallows/tunguska-reactive-aggregate/README.md

   - `aggregationOptions` can be used to add further, aggregation-specific options.
 See [standard aggregation options](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#aggregate) for more information.
   - `clientCollection` defaults to the same name as the original collection, but can be overridden to send the results to a differently named client-side collection.
+  - `noAutomaticObserver`: set to `true` to prevent the backwards-compatible behaviour of an observer on the given collection.
-  - `observers`: An array of cursors.
+  `observers`: An array of cursors.
 Each cursor is the result of a `Collection.find()`.
 Each of the supplied cursors will have an observer attached, so any change detected (based on the selection criteria in the `find`) will re-run the aggregation pipeline.
   - `debounceCount`: An integer representing the number of observer changes across all observers before the aggregation will be re-run.
 Defaults to 100.
 Used in conjunction with `debounceDelay` to fine-tune reactivity.
   - `debounceDelay`: An integer representing the maximum number of milli-seconds to wait for observer changes before the aggregation is re-run.
 Defaults to 100.
 Used in conjunction with `debounceCount` to fine-tune reactivity.